Asia stocks capped, dollar at two-week high as trade war dents confidence

 "A decent jobs report should prompt a straight-forward reaction by the markets, with U.S. yields rising and the dollar gaining," said Ichikawa at Sumitomo Mitsui Asset Management.

-With trade tensions generating investor demand for safe haven assets, the 10-year U.S. Treasury note yield pulled back slightly to 2.995 percent from a 10-week high above 3 percent brushed midweek.
-[US/]
+With trade tensions generating investor demand for safe haven assets, the 10-year U.S. Treasury note yield <US10YT=RR> pulled back slightly to 2.995 percent from a 10-week high above 3 percent brushed midweek.

 The 10-year Treasury yield was pushed to the 10-week peak partly due to a surge in Japanese government bond yields, which rose to 1-1/2-year highs this week as the market tested the BOJ's rejigged policy framework under which it now allows yields to fluctuate in a wider band.